Advanced Managerial Accounting and Real Investment Theory

 Topic 4: Multi period firm valuation and project valuation

-- Project Score Card
+- Project Score Card and application of net present value index

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.